Gap Year Semester Programs: 10 weeks

 Meeting another group member in the lobby of the guesthouse, you cross the street and turn down a lane to the riverside.
 The sunrise paints the muddy waters of the Chao Phaya River a sparkling gold.
 At 6am Bangkok is already awake and busy.
 Ferries, barges and longtail boats crisscross the river and cars stream across a bridge in the hazy distance.
-In a nearby park you sit stretching and reflect on how relaxed and comfortable you feel here in Bangkok, compared to how out of your depth and overwhelmed you felt when you first arrived eight weeks ago.
+In a riverside park you sit stretching and reflect on how relaxed and comfortable you feel here in Bangkok, compared to how out of your depth and overwhelmed you felt when you first arrived nine weeks ago.
 Now that you have been here for two months and have journeyed through Thailand, Laos, Vietnam & Cambodia, Bangkok seems so much cleaner, ordered and easy than your first impression.

 On the way back to your room, you stop by a little street-side coffee cart.
 “Sawasdee Ka.
 Song café rawn Ka”.
 You order coffee’s, thick and strong.
 “Jet ha Baht, Kup” says the smiling vendor.
 Yes!
 You feel immensely stoked that you understand the price is 70 Baht.
 The time spent practicing your phrasebook Thai is paying off.